What's Happening Overseas?

 - Subway in Australia, the United States, Canada, and Europe – all have gone or are in the process of going cage-free.

-- The 25 largest supermarket and grocer chains in the US and Canada have committed to eliminating cage eggs in their supply chain.
-These include Kroger, the largest supermarket chain in US, and Walmart, both cage-free by 2025.
+- The 25 largest supermarket and grocery chains in the US and Canada have committed to eliminating cage eggs in their supply chain.
+These include Kroger, the largest supermarket chain in the US, and Walmart, both cage-free by 2025.

 - Starbucks in North America by 2020.